 Written submissions received by Council within the time prescribed in the public notice will be considered by a committee nominated by the Council.
-Personal appearances to support written submissions will be <a href="mailto:encouraged.encoura hHowever, submitters must state their desire to appear before the Committee in their written submission.
+Personal appearances to support written submissions will be encouraged.

+However, submitters must state their desire to appear before the Committee in their written submission.
 This committee will then make a recommendation to full Council for a final decision.